julienlargetpiet/OpenProblems/README.md

 True
 ```

-Then i created a Data Structure that will help me "taking" from a formula
+Then i created a Data Structure that will help me "taking elements" from a formula

 `data PTree a = PNode a [[PTree a]] deriving (Show, Eq)`